-After Pfizer and BioNtech signed a letter of intent in March of 2020 to work together on a vaccine, two Pfizer facilities were swiftly selected for developing the processes and manufacturing the product at an industrial scale.
-Located in Puurs, Belgium and Kalamazoo, Michigan, both plants had the space, the know-how, the people, and the equipment to get to work right away.
+After Pfizer and BioNtech signed a letter of intent in March 2020 to work together on a vaccine, two Pfizer facilities were swiftly selected for developing the processes and manufacturing the product at an industrial scale.
+Located in Puurs, Belgium, and Kalamazoo, Michigan, both plants had the space, the know-how, the people, and the equipment to get to work right away.
 Their locations in the U.S. and Europe positioned them well for global distribution.

-But even with all of the right components, there were so many questions.
+But even with all the right components, there were so many questions.
 “At that point in time, we didn’t know yet how big the pandemic would be.
 Many people believed this was going to be over in a few months, like a flu pandemic,” says Luc Van Steenwinkel, Vice President Pfizer Biotech Operations and Site Lead of Pfizer Puurs.
 Further, an mRNA vaccine, like they were working on, had never been approved on a small scale, much less a global scale.

 But there was no time for debate.
 If there was one thing that everyone felt down to their core, it was the ticking of the clock.
 “From CEO Albert Bourla through the organization, the message was clear, the direction was clear, the priorities were clear, and the decision-making was really streamlined,” says Patrick McEvoy, Senior Director of Operations and Engineering with Pfizer, based in Kalamazoo.
 “We really didn’t have a lot of time to dwell on it.”